Astigmatism-free 3D Optical Tweezer Control for Rapid Atom Rearrangement: Abstract

 \section{Abstract}

-Reconfigurable arrays of neutral atoms are a leading platform for quantum computing, quantum simulation, and quantum metrology.
-The most common method for atom reconfiguration using optical tweezers relies on frequency chirping of acousto-optic deflectors (AODs).
-However, chirp-induced acoustic lensing limits the speed of atom transport by deformation of the tweezer profile and warping of the tweezer trajectory.
-We use a three-dimensional acousto-optic deflector lens (3D-AODL) to mitigate both effects, a design predicted to halve current state-of-the-art long-range transport times.
-Additionally, we introduce fading-Shepard waveforms that bypass the finite AOD bandwidth and thus enable sustained axial displacement.
-We demonstrate unrestricted 3D motion within a cuboid volume of at least 200 $\mu$m × 200 $\mu$m × 136 $\mu$m, with tweezer velocities exceeding 4.2 m/s.
-The ability to move optical tweezers along arbitrary trajectories in 3D should enable rapid in-plane and out-of-plane rearrangement of atoms in 2D or 3D tweezer arrays and optical lattices, as well as omnidirectional trajectories and dynamical engineering of optical potentials.
-This technology has the potential to advance quantum control and atom manipulation in current atom-array quantum computers, boosting clock rates and enabling rapid sorting in geometries scalable to millions of qubits.
+Reconfigurable neutral-atom arrays are a promising platform for quantum computing, quantum simulation, and quantum metrology, but atom transport using frequency-chirped acousto-optic deflectors (AODs) is limited by chirp-induced acoustic lensing and trajectory distortion.
+We address these limitations using a three-dimensional acousto-optic deflector lens (3D-AODL), a design predicted to reduce long-range transport times by more than a factor of two.
+We further introduce fading-Shepard waveforms that circumvent finite AOD bandwidth, enabling sustained axial displacement.
+We demonstrate unrestricted three-dimensional optical-tweezer motion over a 200 $\mu$m × 200 $\mu$m × 136 $\mu$m volume with velocities exceeding 4.2 m/s.
+Arbitrary three-dimensional control of optical-tweezer trajectories enables rapid atom rearrangement and dynamical engineering of optical potentials in tweezer arrays and optical lattices.
+This capability advances quantum control and atom manipulation in neutral-atom quantum processors by enabling faster rearrangement, higher clock rates, and scalable sorting in complex geometries.